Approach Considerations

 Cardiac Catheterization

 A retrograde aortic catheterization with an end-hole catheter can be used to localize the site of obstruction by showing the pressure gradient above the aortic valve on pullback tracing.
-Blade balloon angioplasty has been effective for associated peripheral pulmonary artery stenosis when conventional balloon angioplasty fails.[15]
+Cutting balloon angioplasty and endovascular stenting have been utilized with variable success for associated peripheral pulmonary artery stenosis when conventional balloon angioplasty fails.
+[18]

 Complications include blood vessel rupture, tachyarrhythmias, bradyarrhythmias, and vascular occlusion.
 Postcatheterization precautions are for hemorrhage, vascular disruption after balloon dilation, pain, nausea and vomiting, and arterial or venous obstruction from thrombosis or spasm.

 Cardiac asystole and mortality due to coronary events have been reported during catheterization and during the postprocedure period.
-Cardiac catheterization should therefore be performed only if clearly indicated and should be done under general anesthesia, which should be undertaken with close supervision and administered by an experienced anesthesiologist.
+Cardiac catheterization should therefore be performed only if clearly indicated.
+General anesthesia should be undertaken with close supervision and by an experienced anesthesiologist.
+Any form of anesthesia should avoid hypotension or a decrease in systemic vascular resistance which may precipitate coronary artery ischemia.

 Electrocardiography